awsdocs/amazon-vpc-user-guide/doc_source/vpce-gateway.md

 ## Routing for gateway endpoints<a name="vpc-endpoints-routing"></a>

 When you create or modify an endpoint, you specify the VPC route tables that are used to access the service via the endpoint\.
-A route is automatically added to each of the route tables with a destination that specifies the prefix list ID of the service \(`pl-xxxxxxxx`\), and a target with the endpoint ID \(`vpce-xxxxxxxx`\); for example:
+A route is automatically added to each of the route tables with a destination that specifies the AWS prefix list ID of the service \(`pl-xxxxxxxx`\), and a target with the endpoint ID \(`vpce-xxxxxxxx`\); for example:

 ****